Credentialate features - prepare for the skills economy

 More than that, Credentialate:

-- Utilises automation and templates to reduce human workload and enable scale workload
+- Uses automation and templates to help you scale quickly

 - Integrates non-formal and formal education into a single, framework-aligned evidence record